LogtalkDotOrg/logtalk-for-vscode/media/create.md

 Create a Logtalk project.

-The Logtalk distribution includes several sample files to help you get started in a new project.
+The Logtalk distribution includes several sample files to help you get started in a new project by copying them to your project folder and removing the `-sample` text from their names:

-To configure your Logtalk startup settings, copy and modify the following file to your project folder:

 - `settings-sample.lgt`

-To load the source files of your project, copy and modify the following file:

 - `loader-sample.lgt`

-To write tests for your project, copy and modify the following files:

 - `tester-sample.lgt`
 - `tests-sample.lgt`

 The `coding` directory also contains an EditorConfig file and "ignore" files for several source code management systems such as git.

+The "Logtalk: Create Project (workspace)" command can be used to create a new project with copies of the sample files already renamed and ready to be customized.